Medical Misdiagnosis Lawyer in Chicago

 Reasons for Medical Misdiagnosis

 A misdiagnosis can result from multiple factors.
-The following are some common reasons for a medical misdiagnosis or delayed diagnosis:
+The following are common reasons for a misdiagnosis or delayed diagnosis.

 Misidentified Symptoms

-Most medical conditions have visible recognizable symptoms.
-If a doctor is unable to identify and respond to health symptoms it could lead to a great health risk.
-For instance, if a patient is complaining of a pain in their lungs and are coughing up blood they should be referred to a specialist to be treated for lung cancer.
-If the doctor does not do this and misdiagnoses them, the patient will suffer unnecessarily.
+Most medical conditions have visible, recognizable symptoms.
+If a doctor is unable to identify and respond to health symptoms, it could lead to serious injuries.
+For instance, if a patient is complaining of a pain in the lungs and is coughing up blood, the doctor should refer the patient to a lung cancer specialist.
+If the doctor does not do so and fails to provide an accurate diagnosis, the patient will suffer unnecessarily.

 Misread Test Results

-Primary care doctors and specialists encounter numerous test results every week such as CT-scans, X-rays, PET scans, and blood tests.
+Primary care doctors and specialists encounter numerous diagnostic test results every week, such as CT-scans, X-rays, PET scans, and blood tests.
 It is possible for a medical professional to misread or mix up test results of patients.
-Failure to read a test result can result in a serious misdiagnosis or delayed diagnosis in a serious medical condition.
+Failure to read a test result correctly can result in a delayed diagnosis that worsens an already serious medical condition.

 Failure to Order or Follow Up on Testing

-The Agency for Healthcare Research Quality reported that 44 % of diagnostic errors occurred because of a failure to read, order, or follow up on test results.
-Some common mistakes are failing to obtain results of the lab tests, failure to contact patients with results, declining to order appropriate tests indicated by symptoms.
+The Agency for Healthcare Research Quality reported that 44 % of diagnostic errors occur because of a failure to read, order, or follow up on test results.
+Some common mistakes are failing to obtain results of the lab tests, failure to contact patients with results, declining to order appropriate tests as indicated by symptoms.
 Lab results can save a person’s life.
-If a doctor does not uphold that agreement when a patient it can result in a medical misdiagnosis.
+If a doctor does not uphold that agreement with a patient, it can result in a doctor’s misdiagnosis.

 Limits to Misdiagnosis Damages

-A patient may file a claim for malpractice for misdiagnosis with an attorney.
+A patient may file a claim for medical malpractice with a misdiagnosis attorney.
 If a claim is viable and upheld in court, the patient may be entitled to compensation.
-However, there are certain limitations on misdiagnosis damages.
+However, there are certain limitations on wrong diagnosis damages.

-Firstly, in a misdiagnosis case, the amount of your damages is not measured by the severity of your current condition.
-It is measured on the comparison of when you were properly diagnosed and what your health would have been if you were properly diagnosed initially.
+Firstly, in a medical misdiagnosis lawsuit, the amount of damages is not measured by the severity of the patient’s condition.
+It is measured on the comparison of when someone was properly diagnosed and what their health would have been if they were properly diagnosed right away.

 Doctor consulting patient medical record with nurse